Genotoxic Compounds

 BASF, Germany

 Krista Meurer has been a Regulatory Toxicologist for Crop Protection at BASF since 2008.
 In support of European and global registrations, she is responsible for human health risk assessment for pesticide products and active substances.
-Based on 10 years experience as a Study Director in contract research, Krista has a special interest in genetic toxicology testing and is a member of the CropLife Europe genotoxicity expert group as well as the Health and Environmental Sciences Institute (HESI) Genetic Technical Committee (GTTC).
+Based on 10 years experience as a Study Director in contract research, Krista has a special interest in genetic toxicology testing and is a co-chair of the CropLife Europe genotoxicity expert group as well as member of the Health and Environmental Sciences Institute (HESI) Genetic Technical Committee (GTTC).

 moreless